pip-services/pip-services-docs/content/en/toolkit/getting_started/creating_a_memory_persistence_component/_index.md

 #### Step 1 - Creating a dummy class

 We will create a dummy class, which represents an object that is identifiable via an id.
-PIP.Services provides us with the IStringdentifiable interface that can be used to create data objects with this characteristic.
-We will also define a content parameter for the class, which can include any text.
+PIP.Services provides us with the [IStringdentifiable](http://docs.pipservices.org/python/commons/data/istring_identifiable/) interface that can be used to create data objects with this characteristic.
+We will also define a **content** parameter for the class, which can include any text.

 Once we created our class, we will create three instances of it, each with a different id.
-For one of the objects, we will use None to let the program define its id.
+For one of the objects, we will use **None** to let the program define its id.
 The code will look something like this:

 #### Step 2 – Create a memory persistence object
 The next step is to create a memory persistence object.
-Here, we need to use the IdentifiableMemoryPersistence class, which is an abstract persistence component that stores data in memory and implements CRUD operations over data items with unique ids.
-We will also define two methods namely, get_page_by_filter and get_one_by_key, which will be used to read the persisted values.
+Here, we need to use the [IdentifiableMemoryPersistence](http://docs.pipservices.org/python/data/persistence/identifiable_memory_persistence/) class, which is an abstract persistence component that stores data in memory and implements CRUD operations over data items with unique ids.
+We will also define two methods namely, **get_page_by_filter** and **get_one_by_key**, which will be used to read the persisted values.

 ### CRUD operations

 Now that we have a persistence object, we will perform CRUD operations.

 #### Create the persisted objects
-To add values to the persistence object, we will use the create method.
+To add values to the persistence object, we will use the **create** method.
 This method asks for two parameters: correlation_id and the object to persist.
 For the correlation_id we will use None as in our example we are not interested in following a sequence of operations.

 After creating the persisted objects, we will obtain the following output: